TETON Sports Trailrunner Review

 The hydration bladder of the TrailRunner has an ample supply of water once filled, carrying two liters of liquid goodness.
-The bladder can be accessed via an opening on the main pack compartment itself which opens completely across the top and is secured with a one inch hook and loop closure.
+The bladder can be accessed via an opening on the main pack compartment itself which opens completely across the top and is secured with a one-inch hook and loop closure.
 On the outer half of the pouch is a flap that folds over the upper part of the hydration bladder.

 Ease of Cleaning

-The TrailRunner was the most difficult to clean in our test lineup.
-The opening of this pack is small, the smallest in our test.
-To clean, the bladder is removed from the main pouch, and for better or worse, the drinking tube can be unscrewed from the bladder which gives easy access to brushing it out.
+The TrailRunner is the most difficult to clean in our test lineup.
+The opening of this pack is the smallest in our test.
+To clean, the bladder is removed from the main pouch, and for better or worse, the drinking hose can be unscrewed from the bladder which gives easy access to brushing it out.
 Cleaning the hydration bladder proves more difficult with the narrow 2" opening.
 Where all of the other packs can easily be cleaned by hand with a cloth, sponge, or brush, the bladder of the TrailRunner can really only be cleaned with a relatively narrow bottle brush.

 The valve has a similar fitting like all the other packs, but when we attempted to pull and twist it to remove the valve, we stopped for fear of breaking it.
 Cleaning the inside helped us relive the past when we let our hydration bladders become microbiology experiments since they were a pain to clean.